Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-{\it $N$ dependence of $\overline{V_0}$ and $D_{\rm{eff}}$:} The asymptotic result above may be understood using an intuitive argument in the following way.
+{\it $N$-dependence of $V_{\rm{avr}}$ and $D_{\rm{eff}}$:} The asymptotic result obtained above may be understood using an intuitive argument in the following way.
 For a free motor on the filament, $w$ and $v$ are forward and backward hopping rates respectively, with a fixed jump length $\ell$.
-The average velocity and diffusion coefficient for this are given by $V_{1}=\ell(w-v)$ and $D_{1}=\ell^2(w+v)/2$ respectively.
-However, when multiple motor proteins are coupled through cargo, one may naively visualize whole system of motors as an effectual random walker pulling a cargo with modified hopping rates ($w_e \sim Nw$ and $v_e \sim Nv$) and jump length ($\ell_e \sim \ell/N$).
+The average velocity and diffusion coefficient for this are given by $V_{f}=\ell(w-v)$ and $D_{f} = \ell^2 (w+v)/2$ respectively.
+However, when multiple motor proteins are coupled through cargo, one may naively visualise whole system of motors as an effectual random walker pulling a cargo with modified hopping rates $w_e \sim Nw$, $v_e \sim Nv$ and jump length $\ell_e \sim \ell/N$.
 Then, the effective velocity $V_e= \ell_e(w_e-v_e)$ becomes independent of $N$ while the effective diffusion coefficient $D_e=\ell^2_e(w_e+v_e)/2\sim N^{-1}$ as $N\to\infty$.
 The scaling holds for a large range of stiffness, particularly when $N$ is large.
-However, as discussed already, the exact effective velocity and diffusion coefficient depend on the effective stiffness ($\kappa_e =N\kappa$) in a highly nonlinear manner.
-This gives an additional weak $N$ dependence to $\overline{V_0}$ and $D_{\rm{eff}}$ at small $N$, apart from the $1/N$ decay at large $N$.
+However, as discussed already, the exact effective velocity and diffusion coefficient depend on the effective stiffness ($\kappa_e =N\kappa$) in a highly non-linear manner.
+This gives an additional weak $N$ dependence to $V_{\rm{avr}}$ and $D_{\rm{eff}}$ at small $N$.